voder-ai/create-fastify-ts/README.md

 npm run build
 ```

-### Health Endpoint
+### Generated project endpoint

-The template includes a basic health check endpoint:
+A freshly generated project exposes a single primary endpoint at this stage:

-- `GET /health` → `{"status": "ok"}`
+- `GET /` → `{ "message": "Hello World from Fastify + TypeScript!" }`

-Use this for liveness probes, smoke tests, and deployment verification.
+This Hello World JSON response is the main endpoint in the generated template and serves as a starting point for building out your API.

 ## Releases and Versioning